Genesis Foundation UI App Layout

 Directives are for initialising the layout only and should not be used with changing @observable

-attributes which would cause the
+attributes, which would cause the

 layout to reinitialise incorrectly - this will duplicate the panels.
-For example, you can use the
+For example, you can use the when

 directive to conditionally render a pane during initialisation, but not to toggle whether to show/hide the pane afterwards.